Ten roadblocks to recovery

 ‘Recovery is impossible.
 Even the use of the term ‘recovery’ is cruel, taunting people who cannot recover with the false hope that it is, and shaming them in the process.’

-So said a fellow delegate at a recent conference, enraged at PODS’ tagline: ‘making recovery from dissociative disorders a reality.’
+So said a fellow delegate at a recent conference, enraged a tagline we used to use: ‘making recovery from dissociative disorders a reality.’
 And I used to agree with him.
-Everything I had ever previously known about ‘mental illness’—erroneously—was that it was incurable and progressive.
+Everything I had ever previously known about ‘mental illness’ – erroneously – was that it was incurable and progressive.
 It was a revelation for me to read the century-old writings about ‘dementia praecox’, later labelled ‘schizophrenia’, that gave birth to this misinformed orthodoxy.
 It took me even longer to separate out ‘mental illness’ from ‘mental distress’ and realise that my symptoms were post-traumatic in nature and simply the clamourings of unhealed suffering.
 It took me longer still to realise that our brains and our bodies are designed to heal, and that we can co-operate with that process.

 2. Believing that I am mentally ill and ‘crazy’